oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

     }
 }
 ```
 In the Kotlin lines below, we are calling the previous Java code, so the safety is relaxed.
-The program compiles, but as the first item is null, it will fail at runtime with IllegalStateException.
+The program compiles, but as the first item is `null`, it will fail at runtime with `IllegalStateException`.

 ```kotlin
     val list = ArrayWithNulls.create()